timolson/cointrader/README.md

 A subtype of `EntityBase`, any subclass of `Event` may be published to Esper.

 ## Exchange
-Exchange does not exist!
-See `Market`.
-This is a deliberate terminology choice: none of the existing trading services are actually exchanges; they are all broker-dealers with deposit accounts.
-The term `Market` is intended to encompass both broker-dealers and (hopefully in the future) exchanges (if any true exchanges do emerge)
+Coin Trader uses the term `Market`.
+None of the existing trading services are actually exchanges; they are all broker-dealers with whom you have a deposit account.
+The term `Market` is intended to encompass both broker-dealers and (hopefully in the future) exchanges (if any true matching services do emerge)

 ## Fund
 `Fund`s may have many `Owner`s who each have a `Stake` in the `Fund`.
 Every `Strategy` has a matching `Fund`, and `Owner`s may transfer `Position`s from their own `Fund` into a `Strategy`s `Fund`, thereby gaining a `Stake` in the `Strategy`'s `Fund` and participating in the `Strategy`